A visit from bailiffs is a nightmare idea for many people. They have changed their name to enforcement agents but that doesn’t make it any less scary.

 A bailiff is someone who has the legal power to collect debts on behalf of the creditor.
 The official term for a bailiff is an enforcement agent.
 Bailiffs can be court officials or they can be employed by a private firm.
 They can ask you to pay what you owe and can come to your house to take certain belongings (see below) to sell them to pay the debt.

-A bailiff can NEVER collect a debt unless there has been a court process, see How bailiffs are authorised to act .
+A bailiff can NEVER collect a debt unless there has been a court process.
 Some common ones are:

 - council tax arrears – the local authority has to go to the magistrate’s court to get a Liability Order, after this the local authority can authorise bailiffs;

-- consumer debts such as loans or credit cards – the creditor has to get a CCJ from the country court and then apply to the court for a warrant of control;
+- CCJs – these may be for consumer debts such as loans or credit cards, utility bills or private parking tickets.
+After getting a CCJ, creditor has to apply to the court for a warrant of control;

 - parking penalty charges – the council will apply to the Traffic Enforcement Centre at Northampton County Court for an Order for Recovery.